kallistisoft/PocuterUtils/Libs/Keyboard/README.md

 - **BUTTON_B:** Scroll keyboard cursor downwards
 - **BUTTON_C:** Append keyboard character, delete, return

-These buttons can be held to activate auto-scroll and auto-delete behaviours.
+These buttons can be held to activate auto-scroll and auto-delete behaviors.

 It is the calling application's responsibility to call the Pocuter-OS ***updateInput()*** function to update the button states.